-This post is a work in progress blog post for my lecture titled “Resuscitation and Fluid Responsiveness”.
-In the lecture, I discuss fluid resuscitation in sepsis in volume responsiveness.
-After all, only 50% of critically ill patients are fluid responsive and 66% of patients in septic shock are volume overloaded on hospital day 1 (Douglas, et al.).
-Those are crazy numbers, right?
-This means that although we think we’re good at providing our patients with appropriate IV fluid resuscitation when they are critically ill, say with septic shock, we aren’t as good as we think we are.
+This is a work-in-progress blog post for my lecture “Resuscitation and Fluid Responsiveness.”
+In the lecture, I discuss fluid resuscitation in sepsis and volume responsiveness.
+After all, only 50% of critically ill patients are fluid responsive, and 66% of patients in septic shock are volume overloaded on hospital day 1 (Douglas et al.).
+Those are crazy numbers.
+This means that although we think we’re good at providing our patients with appropriate IV fluid resuscitation when they are critically ill, say with septic shock, we are better than we think we are.
 We can’t keep on drowning our patients.
-Preload responsiveness is another term used for this.
-Last updated 05/29/22 and is a work in progress.
-It is definitely not all inclusive and complete at the moment (and I doubt it ever will be).
+Preload responsiveness is another term that is used for this.
+The last update was on 05/29/22 and is a work in progress.
+It is not all-inclusive and complete at the moment (and I wonder if it ever will be).

 This is extremely important because the last data I’ve found from 2017 shows that there are 11 million sepsis-related deaths (or 19.7% of all global deaths per year).
 We need to resuscitate these people well to decrease the death rate from sepsis.

-If you use contents from this post on your own work, please cite this post as:
+If you use contents from this post in your work, please cite this post as:

 Eddy J. Gutierrez, “Fluid Resuscitation in Sepsis and Volume Responsiveness”, eddyjoemd blog, May 29, 2022.
 Available at: http://eddyjoemd.com/fluid-resuscitation/